livecode/atom-language-livecode/README.md

 ## Supported languages

+Currently, this package supports editing:

+* LiveCode Builder source code in `.lcb` files

-Currently, this package supports editing LiveCode Builder source code in `.lcb` files.
-It provides syntax highlighting and indentation support.
+* LiveCode server source code in `.lc` and `.irev` files

+The package provides syntax highlighting, highlighting and indentation support for all the supported languages.

 ## Installation

 Install the `language-livecode` package from the "Install Packages and Themes" view in Atom's "Settings" window.

+## Authors

+* Peter Brett
+* Adam Robertson

 ## Reporting bugs and contributing